-Many of the focus group participants, and especially those newcomers who entered Canada as economic immigrants, identified an inability to find employment as the greatest roadblock in the
+Many of the focus group participants, and especially those newcomers who entered Canada as economic immigrants, identified an inability to find employment as the greatest roadblock in the settlement process.
+Some voiced frustration at what they perceived as misinformation from Canada's overall immigration system:

-&lt;sup>19 Grant, T. and Yang, J. (July 24, 2009) "Immigrants Take Brunt of Recession, Recover Less Quickly."
+19 Grant, T. and Yang, J. (July 24, 2009) "Immigrants Take Brunt of Recession, Recover Less Quickly."
 Toronto: Globe and Mail; Oreopoulos, P. (2009).
 Why Do Skilled Immigrants Struggle in the Labour Market, Vancouver: Metropolis British Colombia; Reitz, J. (2001) "Immigrant Skill Utilization in the Canadian Labour Market."
 Toronto: Centre for Industrial Relations and Department of Sociology.